HueblerPatricia/LiaScriptTUBAF/NumericalIntegration.md

 | 2   | Simpson-rule     | 0 $\dfrac{1}{2}$  1 | $\dfrac{1}{3}$ $\dfrac{4}{3}$ $\dfrac{1}{3}$                                |
 | 3   | 3/8-rule         | 0 $\dfrac{1}{3}$  $\dfrac{2}{3}$  1 | $\dfrac{3}{8}$ $\dfrac{9}{8}$ $\dfrac{9}{8}$ $\dfrac{3}{8}$ |
 | ... |                  |                                                                                                   |

+> **Remark:** Already implemented in SciPy.
+But if you really want to understand, what the formulas do, do it yourself!

+(source: Meister, Andreas u.
+Sonar, Thomas: Numerik.
+Eine lebendige und gut verständliche Einführung mit vielen Beispielen.
+Springer-Verlag GmbH Deutschland, 2019)

 ## The trapezoidal rule - first some preparation
 Some Python modules to work with ...